SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

-\item \textbf{\textit{Perceptual Layer}}: this is the layer that generates the percepts.
+This is the layer that generates the percepts, the correspondences between symbolic data and sensor data.
 To do this, an RGB-D camera is used.
-The color images obtained from the camera are processed in an object detection system, which is a sub-symbolic skill of the robot.
-Then, the obtained bounding boxes are used along with the PointCloud from the camera and the color image to produce the features of each percept.
-Following the features described in the related works section that are used in the matching function, we have selected five features to describe each percept.
-As a result, a percept is composed of the following features: \begin{itemize} \item Class of the object: this feature is obtained from the object detection skill.
-In this work, YOLO~\cite{jiang2022review} (YOLOv8), was used to process color images obtained from the robot to detect objects in the environment. \item Cropped image: this feature is the image obtained after cropping the original frame from the camera using the bounding box from the object detection skill.
-Then, the image is fed into a ResNet-18 whose last fully connected layer is cut.
-The resulting feature vector is used to represent the cropped image. \item Position of the object: this feature is the center position of the detected object.
-It is obtained using the bounding box and the PointCloud.
-Then, this position is transformed from the local coordinate system of the camera to the global coordinate system of the robot. \item Size of the object: this feature is the size of the object representing it as a box.
-The measurements are obtained using the bounding box and the PointCloud data. \item Timestamp: this feature is the timestamp when the percept is created. \end{itemize}
+The color images captured from the camera are processed in an object detection system, which is a sub-symbolic skill of the robot.
+Then, a set of features of each percept is extracted from the color images, the obtained bounding boxes of the objects and the point clouds captured from the camera.
+Considering the features employed by the existing solutions analyzed in the related works section, we have selected the following five visual and physical features to describe each percept: \begin{itemize} \item Class of the object: this feature is obtained from the object detection skill.
+In this work, YOLOv8 (YOLOv8m)~\cite{Jocher_YOLO_by_Ultralytics_2023} was used to process color images obtained from the robot to detect objects in the environment since it was the best object detection system when this work took place.